Things you should know about me,

 Talking with my friend, his parents have been married 40 years and they attribute it to the fact they relax every night and have long conversations with each other.
 They have since day one.
 This is the kind of connection I'm aiming for if I'm in a relationship.

 I'm a graphic designer and working writer who loves exploring communication and ideas with others.
 Chat me up about anything.
 Just to chat!

 For the sake of transparency...I feel I should share: yes I will storm out of games of words with friends!
 Since when are regrinder or chon applicable words??!!!!!

 They say dogs will get you chicks, but I'm thinking I should probably get a sedated tiger.

 Someone who is high powered, professional, sweet, effervescent, easy going and not too particular (skeptical and slightly ethnocentric balanced with open-mindedness is actually preferred!
 I'm not perfect either!), discerning, witty with a constant, pervasive and disarming laugh.
 You can communicate with emotional intelligence.

 A good sense of humor ✓

 A good man ✓

 Look at that ladies, I'm a unicorn!

-I was raised a feminist and a romantic, but not one of those wuss "nice" guy kind.
-I genuinely see the beauty and appreciate the little things.
+I was raised a feminist and a romantic, (but not one of those self proclaimed "nice guys" who give romantics a bad name) I genuinely see the beauty and appreciate the little things.